Naperville Estate Tax Planning

 Historically speaking, the federal estate tax is an excise tax levied on the transfer of a person’s assets after death.
-In actuality, it is neither a death tax nor an inheritance tax, but more accurately a transfer tax.
+Being involved in Naperville estate planning and being an estate tax lawyer, I can tell you in actuality, it is neither a death tax nor an inheritance tax, but more accurately a transfer tax.
 There are three distinct aspects to federal wealth transfer taxes that comprise what is called the Unified Transfer Tax: Estate Taxes, Gift Taxes, and Generation-Skipping Transfer Taxes.
 Legal planning to avoid or minimize these transfer taxes is both a prudent and an important aspect of comprehensive estate tax planning in Illinois.

 The most recent iteration of the federal estate, gift, and generation-skipping transfer tax was signed into law by President Trump on December 22, 2017, as part of the Tax Cuts and Jobs Act of 2017 (TCJA 2017).
 There are a few things you ought to know about this law which took effect on January 1, 2018.
 Specifically, you should know the “numbers” governing transfers subject to estate, gift, and generation-skipping transfer taxation.